Akash09-ak/spotify-dataset-pipeline/README.md

         top_labels_query: Finds top labels with the most tracks.
         top_tracks_query: Finds top popular tracks released between 2020-01-01 and 2023-01-01.
     The query_database function executes these queries on the database and returns the results as DataFrames.

+# TASK 2

+GCP Architechture Based Data Pipeline Design:

+Pipeline Components-

+1. Extraction:
+        Cloud Storage:
+            Store raw CSV files uploaded from Kaggle.
+        Pub/Sub:
+            Trigger notifications when new files are added.

+2. Processing:
+        Dataflow:
+            Clean and transform data (filter columns, handle null values, add radio_mix column).
+        BigQuery:
+            Load the processed data for querying and analysis.

+3. Visualization:
+        Looker Studio:
+            Connect to BigQuery for creating dashboards and visualizations.

+Below are steps we will follow to create a GCP piepline :- Step 1: Upload raw data to Cloud Storage.
+Step 2: Pub/Sub triggers a pipeline job in Dataflow for ETL processes.
+Step 3: Transformed data is loaded into BigQuery.
+Step 4: Reports and dashboards are created in Looker Studio.